Ricimer: Majorian (457–461)

 Majorian proved to be quite a capable ruler, to such a degree that historian Michael Grant claims he was "the last competent emperor the west ever produced".
-The new emperor demonstrated his military skill via campaigns in Gaul and Hispania against the Vandals and the Visigoths—atop instituting diplomatic and economic reforms—which greatly increased Majorian's standing among the senate and army for which Sidonius produced a panegyric.
+The new emperor demonstrated his military skill via campaigns in Gaul and Hispania against the Vandals and the Visigoths—atop instituting diplomatic and economic reforms—which greatly increased Majorian's standing among the senate and army, prompting Sidonius to produce a panegyric.
 Sometime in 458, Majorian staved off an Alamanni attack on Raetia and a Vandal assault on Campania.
 In 460, Majorian then prepared to lead a campaign by embarking from Spain against the Vandals of King Gaiseric.
 However, before the invasion was launched, the bulk of Majorian's fleet was sunk in the harbor at Cartagena, resulting in a blow to Roman prestige and to Majorian's reputation, which Ricimer exploited.

 During his absence, Ricimer convinced the senate to turn against the emperor, who soon disbanded his army and returned to Italy.
 Learning that the emperor was in Tortona, Ricimer led a detachment there and arrested him.
-With the Western throne vacant, the new Eastern Emperor, Leo I, appointed Majorian to replace Ricimer in his Italian command.
+With the Western throne vacant, the new Eastern Emperor, Leo I, appointed Ricimer to replace Majorian in his Italian command.
 Without a Western Emperor, Leo hoped to use Ricimer as his effective vice-regent in the West.
-Deposing Majorian on August 3, 461, Ricimer had the emperor tortured and finally beheaded.
+Deposing Majorian on 3 August 461, Ricimer had the emperor tortured and finally beheaded.